ameseee/kwk-level3-swift/sessions/actions_outlets_slides.markdown

 ![inline](slide_images/assistant-editor.png)

 ^ When you are in the 'Assistant Editor', you should see two panes in the Interface Builder - the storyboard on the left, the code on the right.
 (Sometimes it gets a little wonky and you have to change which is showing where - heads up)
+Let's do a quick recap about the files we are working with:
+*Main.storyboard* - the visual interface editor.
+We use this file to design our app user interface *ViewController.swift* - contains the source code of our application.
+We use this file to write any code related to our app

 ---